-- ii.
-On 25 August 2023, The Convenience Shop Limited entered into an Energy Loan Facility Agreement with Bank of Valetta for the amount of € 437,600 with annual interest of 5.15% and repayable over a period not exceeding 3 years and 9 months.
-The Convenience Shop Limited is eligible to a interest rate subsidy of 5.15% on the interest paid for the first 10 years from drawdown.
+On 25 August 2023, The Convenience Shop (Management) Limited entered into an Energy Loan Facility Agreement for the amount of €312,400 with annual interest rate of 5.15% and repayable over a period not exceeding 3 years and 9 months.
+The Convenience Shop (Management) Limited is eligible to an interest rate subsidy of 5.15% on the interest paid for the duration of the loan term.
 The facility is secured by a pledge from The Convenience Shop (Management) Limited and guarantees from related parties and third parties.
+The outstanding balance as at year end amounted to €191,804 (2023: €305,458).

-As at 31 December, € 408,327 of the Energy Loan have been utilised. - iii.
-On 25 August 2023, The Convenience Shop Limited also entered into a Business Loan facility agreement with Bank of Valletta for the amount of €400,000 with annual interest of 5.65 % and repayable within 7 years and 6 months with a 6-month moratorium period.
-This facility has not been used by end of the financial year under review. - iv.
-On 25 August 2023, The Convenience Shop (Management) Limited entered into an Energy Loan Facility Agreement with Bank of Valetta with annual interest of 5.15% and repayable over a period not exceeding 3 years and 9 months.
-The Convenience Shop (Management) Limited is eligible to a interest rate subsidy
+In 2023, The Convenience Shop (Management) Limited entered into a Business Loan facility agreement for the amount of €100,000 with annual interest of 5.65% and repayable within seven years and 6 months with a 6-month moratorium period.
+This facility was used starting March 2024.
+The outstanding balance as at year end amounted to €80,445 (2023: €Nil).

-- of 5.15% on the interest paid for the first 10 years from drawdown.
-The facility is secured by a pledge from The Convenience Shop (Management) Limited and guarantees from related parties and third parties. - v.
-On 25 August 2023, The Convenience Shop (Management) also entered into a Business Loan facility agreement with Bank of Valletta for the amount of €100,000 with annual interest of 5.65 % and repayable within seven years and 6 months with a 6-month moratorium period.
-This facility has not been used by end of 2023. - vi.
+In September 2024, The Convenience Shop (Management) Limited entered in another general banking facility for the amount of €500,000 with an annual interest of 3.25% per annum over the bank's base rate which is currently at 2.25%.
+The facility has not been used by end of 2024 ii.
 The Convenience Shop (Holding) plc issued bonds for an aggregate amount of €5,000,000 during the period ended 31 December 2019.
-The Bonds are subject to interest at the rate of 5% per annum and are repayable in full upon maturity on 8 March 2029 unless previously re-purchased and cancelled, or the Company exercises the option to redeem all or any part of the Bonds at their nominal value prior to the Redemption Date, between 8 March 2026 and 8 March 2029. - vii.
-The Group and Company's exposure to liquidity risk relating to loans is disclosed in Note 29.
+The Bonds are subject to interest at the rate of 5% per annum and are repayable in full upon maturity on 8 March 2029 unless previously re-purchased and cancelled, or the Company exercises the option to redeem all or any part of the Bonds at their nominal value prior to the Redemption Date, between 8 March 2026 and 8 March 2029.